TrebledJ/trebledj.github.io/content/posts/programming/2022-09-10-musescore-navigation-plugins.md

 ![](/img/posts/music/musescore/plugin-todo-list.jpg){.w-100}

-To allow for different todo styles and text, I provided several settings for the user to modify.
+To allow for different to-do styles and text, I provided several settings for the user to modify.
 These are listed in on the [GitHub readme](https://github.com/TrebledJ/musescore-todo-list).

 ### Developer’s Note

 This plugin is inspired by the todo-tree plugin in VSCode, which searches files in the current workspace for `TODO`s/`FIXME`s and lists them in a tree view.
-I toyed with idea of replicating this on MuseScore—listing todos on all open scores—but eventually decided to embrace the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and just list todos for the current score.
+I toyed with idea of replicating this on MuseScore—listing to-dos on all open scores—but eventually decided to embrace the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) and just list to-dos for the current score.

 When starting, I took reference of [jeetee’s annotation plugin](https://musescore.org/en/project/annotations).
 I noticed jeetee used Qt Quick Controls 1.0 instead of 2.0 used in some other plugins.
 Apparently, QML had made some drastic changes to the styling of controls (buttons, checkboxes, etc.).
 In 1.0, controls used the native style (e.g. Apple’s aqua style for macs).
 On the other hand, 2.0 controls require developers to customise styling; this may sound great for design flexibility, but in my experience it’s annoying to get it working with both light and dark themes.